HIT Entertainment: 2012–2016: Mattel subsidiary

 Apax Partners agreed to sell HIT Entertainment to Mattel on 24 October 2011 for $680 million excluding its share of the PBS Kids Sprout television channel.
 The sale/merger was completed on 1 February 2012, and HIT Entertainment became a wholly owned subsidiary of Mattel, which was managed under its Fisher-Price unit.
+Jeffrey Dunn departed as the company's CEO following the closing of the acquisition.
 Due to the success of the Thomas & Friends brand, which accounted for 80% of HIT's revenues, there was talks of Mattel only wanting to purchase that franchise rather than the entire HIT library.
 Mattel had already worked alongside HIT Entertainment and handled marketing for Thomas & Friends toys.
 On 3 July 2012, it was reported that Mattel considered selling and sought a buyer for Barney and Angelina Ballerina, but they eventually kept them.

-HIT announced a DVD distribution deal with Universal Pictures Home Entertainment on 2 May 2014. in which Universal began distributing their catalogue for Blu-ray and DVD electronic sell-through and VOD platforms in the United States and Canada.
+HIT announced a DVD distribution deal with Universal Pictures Home Entertainment on 1 May 2014, in which Universal began distributing their catalogue for Blu-ray and DVD electronic sell-through and VOD platforms in the United States and Canada.
+Prior to MIPCOM 2014, Mattel reorganized and consolidated its internal media sales divisions for its other brands into HIT.

 In early summer 2015, the Edaville USA amusement park in South Carver, Massachusetts opened a licensed Thomas Land theme area based on Thomas & Friends.
 On 6 October 2015, HIT Entertainment announced a long-term partnership with 9 Story Media Group to relaunch Barney & Friends and Angelina Ballerina.

-On 31 March 2016, HIT was absorbed into a newly created division called Mattel Creations.
+On 31 March 2016, HIT was absorbed into Mattel Creations (later known as Mattel Television).